alekc/terraform-provider-kubectl/docs/resources/kubectl_manifest.md

 * `sensitive_fields` - Optional.
 List of fields (dot-syntax) which are sensitive and should be obfuscated in output.
 Defaults to `["data"]` for Secrets.
 * `force_new` - Optional.
 Forces delete & create of resources if the `yaml_body` changes.
 Default `false`.
 * `server_side_apply` - Optional.
 Allow using server-side-apply method.
 Default `false`.
+* `field_manager` - Optional.
+Override the default field manager name.
+This is only relevent when using server-side apply.
+Default `kubectl`.
 * `force_conflicts` - Optional.
 Allow using force_conflicts.
 Default `false`.
 * `apply_only` - Optional.
 It does not delete resource in any case Default `false`.
 * `ignore_fields` - Optional.
 List of map fields to ignore when applying the manifest.
 See below for more details.